Horse64/core.horse64.org/docs/Language Specs/Overview.md

 - The basic tooling should be portable and easy to install and modify.
   *(This is why the compiler is custom, without LLVM or bison use.)*

-- Main focus is easy desktop and backend apps.
+- Main focus is easy desktop app and backend apps creation.

 OOP in Horse64 by using `type`